marcadrianpeters/superpixel_labeling_tool/README.md

 - **R + Drag on image:** Regenerate superpixels in selected region
 - **Space:** Pause/unpause.

-> **Hint:** When using `R` + drag, a bounding box is drawn and the superpixels within it are re-segmented, while the area outside the box is treated as a single superpixel.
+> **Hint:** When using `R` + drag, a bounding box is drawn and the superpixels within it are re-segmented, while superpixel outside are kept.
+This enables rapid creation of segmentation masks with locally adaptive levels of detail.
 ---

 ## Licensing Notice